Natalie Gamsu - 'Carmen Frida Leon Davidovich' & Co-Creator

 Elise was a co-creator in association with Luckiest Productions on Everybody Loves Lucy, which premiered in Sydney, Melbourne and Adelaide in 2014, following which it embarked on an 8 week national tour in 2015 and a 3 month regional tour in 2017.

-Elise most recently developed the world premiere concert/cabaret Dahlesque which premiered at the 2017 Adelaide Cabaret Festival in June 2017 featuring music from adaptations of Roald Dahl stories all played with a 12 piece orchestra.
-Dahlesque has also just been released as an album of music with ABC Music/Universal Music and will next be seen on stage with the Melbourne Symphony Orchestra in April 2018.
+Elise most recently developed the world premiere concert/cabaret Dahlesque which premiered at the 2017 Adelaide Cabaret Festival in June 2017 featuring music from adaptations of Roald Dahl stories all played with a 9 piece orchestra.
+Dahlesque was then re-orchestrated for a 40 piece orchestra ahead of its Melbourne premiere at the Malthouse Theatre with the Melbourne Symphony Orchestra in April 2018.
+Dahlesque was released as an album of music with ABC Music/Universal Music in June 2017.

 Shaun Rennie - Director